Ohogan217/Ohogan217.github.io/README.md

-# [Your Name]'s Engineering Portfolio
+# Oisín Ó hÓgaín's Engineering Portfolio

 Welcome to my engineering portfolio!
-I am a passionate and results-driven engineer with expertise in [Your Specialization(s)], including [List your areas of expertise like Mechanical Engineering, Civil Engineering, Electrical Engineering, Software Engineering, etc.].
+I am a passionate and results-driven engineer with expertise in biomedical engineering and 3d modelling.
 In this repository, you'll find a collection of my engineering projects, research work, and contributions to the field.

 Feel free to explore the different sections below to learn more about my background and work.